 Once you select one of your other exchanges, the tabs on the top of the left navigation bar will instantly switch to being relevant to the exchange account you selected.
 This means the "Automation" tab will be specific to the new exchange account you selected, the "Dashboard" will only show assets owned on the new exchange account, and so on.

 After we have selected a different exchange account to view.
 We can see that the dashboard changes to be specific to the new exchange.
 In this case, we have selected our Bittrex exchange account.

-If we want to rebalance our Bittrex exchange portfolio, we can then select the "Rebalance Now" button when we are viewing our Bittrex exchange account.
+If we want to rebalance our Bittrex exchange portfolio, we can then select the "Rebalance Now" button found within the actions menu when we are viewing our Bittrex exchange account.
 This will then immediately rebalance this one portfolio on Bittrex without affecting any of our other exchange accounts.

 The Shrimpy team tried to make a clear separation between each exchange account.
 This was done by making all of the top tabs in the left navigation bar always specific to the one exchange account you are currently viewing.
 The exchange account you are currently viewing can be found by looking at the top right drop down.
 Whichever exchange account you see displayed in the top right is the exchange account all of the top tabs apply to.

 Similarly, the bottom tabs in the navigation bar apply to every exchange account.
 These are global Shrimpy settings and configurations.
 Changing these settings will apply to all of your exchange accounts.
 Grasping these two major points will allow you to quickly navigate Shrimpy, make changes to each of your accounts, and become a master at managing your exchange accounts.